excellogalihs/arch/README.md

 ---

-That's the whole setup, start to finish: a booted, working Arch install with Hyprland, ready to be finished off by the installer script above.
+That's it — a booted, working Arch + Hyprland install, ready for the installer script above to finish the job.